[Comment: For publication dates of the C.F.R. referenced in this rule, see paragraph (B)(15)(b) of rule 3717-1-01 of the Administrative Code.]

 (7) When switching between working with raw food and working with ready-to-eat food;

-(8) Before donning gloves for working with food; and
+(8) Before donning gloves to initiate a task that involves working with food; and

 (9) After engaging in any other activities that contaminate the hands.